YINI-lang/YINI-spec/NEW-YINI-Specification.md

 - If present, parsers must detect and ignore the BOM without failing.

 #### 13.3.3 Shebang Line (Optional)
-A shebang line may be used at the very top:
+A shebang line may be used at the very of the file:
 ```
 #!/usr/bin/env yini
 ```